zesty-io/phastly/README.md

 In development and does not immediately seek to cover all endpoints but open to it.
 Pull requests and feature requests welcome.

+## Style - Why do all the functions end in "P"?

+This denotes a promise is being returned.
+It is a subjective style that I've adopted because unless you are using an IDE with really good type hinting you don't always know when a promise is being returned or not.
+And unlike other javascript types promises cannot and should not be silently coerced into their resolved value.
+Functions returning promises are always treated differently so this naming convention makes this behavior obvious.

 ## Usage

+Make sure that you are populating the environment variable `process.env.FASTLY_API_KEY`

+This is a great project for pulling secrets from the env: <https://www.npmjs.com/package/dotenv>

 ### Promises